Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children: Related Work

-\textbf{Spam, Hate and other Malicious Activity.} A large body of previous work focused on the detection of malicious activity on YouTube. ~\cite{sureka2010mining} use social network analysis techniques to discover hate and extremist YouTube videos, as well as hidden communities in the ecosystem. ~\cite{agarwal2014focused} develop a binary classifier trained with user and video features for detecting YouTube videos that promote hate and extremism. ~\cite{giannakopoulos2010multimodal} use video, audio, and textual features for training a k-nearest neighbors classifier for detecting YouTube videos containing violence. ~\cite{ottoni2018analyzing} perform an in-depth analysis on video comments posted by alt-right channels on YouTube.
+\textbf{Spam, Hate and other Malicious Activity.} A large body of previous work focused on the detection of malicious activity on YouTube. \cite{sureka2010mining} use social network analysis techniques to discover hate and extremist YouTube videos, as well as hidden communities in the ecosystem. \cite{agarwal2014focused} develop a binary classifier trained with user and video features for detecting YouTube videos that promote hate and extremism. \cite{giannakopoulos2010multimodal} use video, audio, and textual features to train classifier for detecting violent YouTube videos. \cite{ottoni2018analyzing} perform an in-depth analysis on video comments posted by alt-right channels on YouTube.
 They conclude that the comments of a video are a better indicator for detecting alt-right videos when compared to the video's title. \cite{aggarwal2014mining} use video features for detecting videos violating privacy or promoting harassment.

-With regard to spam detection, ~\cite{chowdury2013data} explore video attributes that may enable the detection of spam videos on YouTube.
-A similar study~\cite{sureka2011mining} focuses on both user features and comment activity logs to propose formulas/rules that can accurately detect spamming YouTube users.
+With regard to spam detection,~\cite{chowdury2013data} explore video attributes that may enable the detection of spam videos on YouTube. \cite{sureka2011mining} focuses on both user features and comment activity logs to propose formulas/rules that can accurately detect spamming YouTube users.
 Using similar features, ~\cite{bulakh2014identifying} characterize and identify fraudulently promoted YouTube videos. \cite{chaudhary2013contextual} use only video features, and propose a one-class classifier approach for detecting spam videos.

-\cite{o2012network} use dynamic network analysis methods to identify the nature of different spam campaign strategies. ~\cite{benevenuto2012practical} propose two supervised classification algorithms to detect spammers, promoters, and legitimate YouTube users.
-Also, in an effort to improve the performance of spam filtering on the platform, the authors of~\cite{alberto2015tubespam} test numerous approaches and propose a tool, based on Naive Bayes, that filters spam comments on YouTube.
-Finally, ~\cite{zannettou2018good} propose a deep learning classifier for identifying videos that use manipulative techniques in order to increase their views (i.e., clickbait videos).
+\cite{benevenuto2012practical} propose two supervised classification algorithms to detect spammers, promoters, and legitimate YouTube users.
+Also, in an effort to improve the performance of spam filtering on the platform,~\cite{alberto2015tubespam} test numerous approaches and propose a tool, based on Naive Bayes, that filters spam comments on YouTube.
+Finally,~\cite{zannettou2018good} propose a classifier for identifying videos that use manipulative techniques to increase their views (i.e., clickbait).